-Guest speakers are scheduled outside of normal class time, and the dates are listed on the syllabus.
+Guest speakers are scheduled outside of normal class time.
 These sessions are required material.
 Generally, I do not videotape these lectures so the guests feel comfortable speaking freely.
 You will need to get the notes from someone else if you are unable to attend.
 The guest lectures are:

-- Tuesday, October 1, 6:00-7:15 p.m.
-PJ Yeatman, Head of Private Real Estate, CenterSquare Investment Management.
-JMHH F95. - Tuesday, October 22, 6:00-7:15 p.m.
-Sam Zell, Chairman, Equity Group Investments.
-JMHH G06. - Tuesday, November 19, 6:00-7:15 p.m.
-Darren Tangen, COO and CFO, Colony Financial Inc. JMHH G60.
+- Wednesday, October 1, 6:00-7:20 p.m.
+Reid Liffmann, Angelo Gordon. - Date TBA, 6:00-7:20 p.m.
+Neil Shah, Hersha Hospitality. - Monday, November 17, 6:00-7:20 p.m.
+Ivan Kaufman, Arbor Realty.